Our Mission The Journey Retreats Safety Begin Here

 Evidence-Based Approach

 Ancestra is a woman- and BIPOC-owned nonprofit organization offering small-group, legally held psilocybin retreats in Jamaica.
-Our retreats are structured, trauma-informed, and intentionally designed with a focus on preparation, ethical facilitation, and post-retreat integration.
-This is not a recreational retreat.
-It is a professionally supported process designed for lasting change.
+Our retreats are trauma-informed and intentionally designed with a focus on preparation, ethical facilitation, and post-retreat integration.
+We hold this work with care, drawing on years of experience in service and a deep respect for the medicine, the cultures it comes from, and the people we serve.

 We do not treat plant medicine as a consumable experience.
-We approach it as a lineage-rooted practice in which plants are regarded as teachers, requiring proper preparation, ethical relationship, and respect for the traditions that steward this sacred work.
+We approach it as a lineage-rooted practice in which plants are regarded as teachers, requiring conscious intention, ethical relationship, and respect for the traditions that steward this sacred work.

 Everyone arrives to this work with a different story.

-Many paths lead to the same threshold.
-Eventually there comes a recognition that healing is not only psychological, and not only individual.
-It involves reconnection.
+Many paths lead here.
+Eventually there comes a recognition that change is not only psychological, and not only individual.
+It involves a deep reconnection.
 With your body.
 With your history.
 With the land beneath your feet.
+A remembering of what has always been yours.

 Jamaican coastline at golden hour